 |Razor Child Full Face|

-1. Nutcase Berry Sweet (Baby Nutty) – best kids and toddler bike helmet
+1. Nutcase Berry Sweet (Baby Nutty) – best toddler bike helmet

 This is a sweet-looking comfortable toddler helmet with an excellent air flow.
 I’m sure your kid would love its fancy design.
 It is built from durable shock-absorbing protective EPS foam.
 Thanks to three sets of foam pads the helmet could be customized for a proper fit.